 I braved up and let the kids make their moon sand indoors.
 Yep, the OCD mom inside was cringing the entire time.
 All said and done, it wasn’t as bad as I had thought.
 If you are short on cleaning time or don’t want to hassle with much cleanup afterwards, I would suggest making this outside.
 My son just had a tendency to catapult sand across the kitchen a few times as he was stirring it…don’t ask me how.
 We don’t ask questions any more.
 Once we had our sand made, we did bring it outside to play some more.

 Let’s get this sand activity going…..The items needed to make moon sand are play sand, flour, and vegetable oil.
 The first recipe I found was for a big batch of sand.
 I will give you that recipe as well as the smaller batch we used.
 My kids insisted on having colored sand, and of course each wanted a different color.
+Moon sand with flour is very easy to make.
 Once everything was mixed, all that was left was to play!
 Again, this sand is not like kinetic sand.
 My kids loved being able to make as well as play in their own moon sand.
 It didn’t take long before they were trying to compete on who could make the tallest moon sand mountain.

 Items Needed: Our Smaller Batch: